American Indian & Alaska Native Tribes

 Understanding Problematic Sexual Behavior in American Indian and Alaska Native Youth:

-Section 2 of Restoring the Sacred Circle Toolkit (pg.
+Section 2 of the Restoring the Sacred Circle Toolkit (pg.
 23 - 54) connects the sacred teachings of American Indian and Alaska Native families and acknowledges the abuse that occurred within tribal communities and families that contributed to PSB and trauma.

 Readers are reminded that Native cultures are cultures of honor, and children and families are the center of the Sacred Circle.
 Implementing the sacred involves addressing and healing from trauma, understanding how to talk about PSB and recognize bias and stigma, research related to PSB, and traditional views about sexual behaviors in Native communities.